-At the last Baselworld 2009 trade show that, as you may have already guessed, took place in the town of Basel, Switzerland, the American-run Swiss-based watchmaking company Concord Watches has revealed a number of new models from their C1 family of deliberately rugged timekeepers.
-Among others, the new collection included an absolutely outrageous QuantumGravity model, as well as some variations on their more practical C1 Chronograph family of watches.
-Predictably, they all looked good (or, at least, acceptable for someone who is into this kind of industrial design,) but it was the Concord C1 Biretrograde (ref.
-0320045) that I personally liked the most.
+At the last Baselworld 2009 trade show that, as you may have already guessed, took place in the town of Basel, Switzerland, the American-run Swiss-based watchmaking company Concord has revealed several new models from their C1 family of deliberately rugged timekeepers.
+Among others, the new collection included an outrageous QuantumGravity, as well as some variations on their more practical C1 Chronograph family.
+Predictably, they all looked good (or, at least, acceptable for someone who is into this kind of industrial design,) but it was the C1 Biretrograde (ref.
+0320045) collection that I liked the most.

-Well, I guess now you understand why I immediately fell in love with this Concord C1 Biretrograde watch: there is rose gold, there is black rubber and there is Concord’s trademark multi-layered dial protected from the elements by a 3.3mm thick sapphire crystal.
+Well, I guess now you understand why I immediately fell in love with this C1 Biretrograde: there is rose gold, there is black rubber and there is Concord’s trademark multi-layered dial protected from the elements by a 3.3mm thick sapphire crystal.
 Almost perfect combination, to me.

 While most Concord’s watches certainly experience significant problems with legibility (this is especially true for models that feature silver dials and stainless steel hands), the Biretrograde features a surprisingly high-contrast dial layout with their golden hour and minute hands perfectly legible against the dark gray dial.